iotaledger/cli-wallet/documentation/docs/03_account.md

 ### `increase-native-token-supply`

-Mint more of a native token.
+Mints more of a native token.

 #### Parameters